-Discuss diversity policies openlyYou can attract and hire diverse people, but they won’t stick to the job role for long if they don’t see any diversity efforts beyond the recruiting stage.
+Discuss diversity hiring policies openlyYou can attract and hire diverse talent, but they won’t stick to the job role for long if they don’t see any diversity efforts beyond the recruiting stage.
 So, build robust diversity policies to recruit and retain diverse employees.
-Here are a few factors you can consider before finalizing your diversity policies.
+Here are a few factors you can consider before finalizing your diversity hiring policies.

 – Personal Time Off (PTO): Consider why your staff might need to take time off.
 Consider leaves for religious reasons, mental health, rehabilitation, and more.